If I Owe Taxes Will I Get A Stimulus Check?

 Will I Get a Stimulus Check if I Owe Taxes For 2019?

-Yes, you will get a stimulus check even if you owe taxes.
+Yes, you will get a stimulus check even if you owe taxes for 2019.
 The latest stimulus payment is exempt from federal debt, state debt or back taxes.

 However, the first stimulus check can be reduced if you are in arrears of any child support payments.
 The second and third checks cannot be reduced or withheld for negligent child support payments.